chrismintan/poke-game/README.md

         return false;
     }

-    // This loops through each letter and checks if both characters are equal.
-If it is different, adds 1 to numDiffChar and when it reaches the end of the word it returns numDiffChar which is the number of different letters between the two strings which were passed into the function
+    // If the two strings inputted are the same length and do not equate to each, this function loops through each letter and checks if both characters are equal.
+If it is different, it adds 1 to the variable numDiffChar and when it reaches the end of the word it returns numDiffChar which is the number of different letters between the two strings which were passed into the function

     var numDiffChar = 0;
     var index = 0;